mottawithdoublet/SDK_SmartTail/README.md

 # SDK_SmartTail
-Creates a SDK system on a Smart Control based on controls' set of Driven Groups.
+Python - Creates a SDK system on a Smart Control based on controls' set of Driven Groups.